 Understand the creation and variability of solar and stellar magnetic dynamos (F4)

 The generation of cosmic magnetic fields is a universal process that occurs wherever highly conducting fluids and plasmas are driven into motion by large-scale forces.
 Magnetic dynamos operate in our sun, other stars, accretion disks, active galactic nuclei, Earth (both the core and the neutral-wind atmosphere; see F3), and other planets.
 The magnetic fields, which are maintained indefinitely against ohmic diffusion, are the source of a wide range of important phenomena, not only in the sun–Earth system, but also throughout the heliosphere and the universe beyond.
 The solar dynamo has operated throughout the sun’s lifetime, even regulating the formation of the sun and our planetary system.
 Today, the magnetic fields that it generates control and influence many events that affect the technological functions of our society.
 The sun’s magnetic field carves out a protective bubble in the local interstellar medium and decreases the flux of damaging galactic cosmic rays that enter the solar system.
 The magnetic dynamo is thus a factor in the habitability of planets.
-The magnetic fields generated at the sun are stressed by motions of the plasma in which they reside until enormous amounts of stored energy are released explosively as electromagnetic radiation, energetic particles, mass ejections, and magnetic fields.
+The magnetic field generated at the sun is stressed by motions of the plasma in which it resides until enormous amounts of stored energy are released explosively as electromagnetic radiation, energetic particles, mass ejections, and magnetic fields.
 This energy reaches the Earth over time scales that range from eight minutes to several days, causing dramatic space weather disturbances to our environment.